aowens-code/DeepLearningSurvivalClustering/README.md

 ## Downloading Data

-In this repository see the file 'Download and Pre-process TCGA data.R' in code/R for the code to download and pre-process TCGA HCC data using TCGA-Assembler 2.0.
+In this repository see the file 'DownloadAndProcessTCGAData.R' in code/R for the code to download and pre-process TCGA HCC data using TCGA-Assembler 2.0.
 TCGA-Assembler 2.0 should be downloaded first and is available here https://github.com/compgenome365/TCGA-Assembler-2

 ## Analysing Data